As an employer, whistleblowing can help you:

 If they are making a disclosure as well as raising a grievance, you might need to follow both the grievance procedure and whistleblowing procedure.

 Someone might try to make a disclosure but raise a grievance by mistake.
 If this happens, you should check there is nothing in their complaint they want to address through a grievance procedure.
-If there is not, you should confirm this in writing, and explain the grievance procedure has ended and been replaced by your whistleblowing procedure.
+If there is not, you should confirm this in writing, for example, in a letter or email.
+You should explain the grievance procedure has ended and been replaced by your whistleblowing procedure.

 Find out more about a formal grievance procedure